Terraria: Gameplay

 Terraria is a sandbox, action-adventure, role-playing, and platformer video game.
 It offers gameplay that revolves around exploration, building, crafting, combat, survival, and mining, without having any set goals.
 It is playable in both single-player and multiplayer modes.
 The game's two-dimensional graphical style is reminiscent of the 16-bit sprites found on the Super Nintendo Entertainment System game console.
 Terraria is noted for its classic exploration-adventure style of gameplay, similar to games such as Minecraft.

 When creating a procedurally generated world, the player is able to choose the size of the world from three options.
 Players start in a world with basic tools and a non-player character (NPC) guide that introduces aspects of the game and provides information on other NPCs and item recipes.
 Scholar Ji Soo Lim said in his study that the participants had to rely on a wiki to learn more about the game.

-The world is divided into biomes that include a vast array of resources, such as ores which can be found while exploring caves.
+The world is divided into biomes, with each having unique enemies and resources.
+Evil biomes, such as Corruption and Crimson, are populated with tougher enemies and can spread and infect other biomes.
+A vast array of resources, such as ores, can be found while exploring caves.
 Some resources may only be found in specific areas of the world, stored in containers or dropped by enemies.
 Players can use found resources to craft equipment and items, such as weapons, armor, and potions, at crafting stations.
 The player can also fish, golf, and decorate their homes.
 Players also begin with low health and mana, which can be increased by finding and crafting specific equipment or items.
-Terraria has several difficulty modes: the "classic" mode, and "expert" and "master" modes, both of which increase the difficulty in exchange for exclusive items.
-There is also the "journey" mode, which allows the player to duplicate items, adjust the world's difficulty, and control weather and time while playing.
+Terraria has several difficulty modes: the "Classic" mode, and "Expert" and "Master" modes, both of which increase the difficulty in exchange for exclusive items.
+There is also the "Journey" mode, which allows the player to duplicate items, adjust the world's difficulty, and control weather and time while playing.